vitorm04/docs.pt-br/docs/visual-basic/programming-guide/language-features/strings/how-to-validate-strings-that-represent-dates-or-times.md

 ---
-title: 'Como: Validar cadeias de caracteres que representam datas ou horas (Visual Basic)' ms.date: 07/20/2015
+title: Como validar cadeias de caracteres que representam datas ou horas ms.date: 07/20/2015
 helpviewer_keywords:
 - strings [Visual Basic], validating
 - String data type [Visual Basic], validation ms.assetid: ae7d4b29-3436-4032-bdbf-4650eb1c8e19
-ms.openlocfilehash: f24ff05e48327c21c02eb92b07db17266f743a80
+ms.openlocfilehash: 34af6dffeb0d05eaeed38354f8007554b60e91b0
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62024606"
+ms.locfileid: "74344349"
 ---
-# <a name="how-to-validate-strings-that-represent-dates-or-times-visual-basic"></a>Como: Validar cadeias de caracteres que representam datas ou horas (Visual Basic)
+# <a name="how-to-validate-strings-that-represent-dates-or-times-visual-basic"></a>Como validar cadeias de caracteres que representam datas ou horas (Visual Basic)
-O seguinte exemplo de código define uma `Boolean` valor que indica se uma cadeia de caracteres representa uma data ou hora válida.
+The following code example sets a `Boolean` value that indicates whether a string represents a valid date or time.

 ## <a name="example"></a>Exemplo
  [!code-vb[VbVbcnRegEx#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnRegEx/VB/Class1.vb#2)]

 ## <a name="compiling-the-code"></a>Compilando o código
- Substitua `("01/01/03")` e `"9:30 PM"` com a data e hora que você deseja validar.
-Você pode substituir a cadeia de caracteres com outra cadeia de caracteres embutidos, com um `String` variável, ou com um método que retorna uma cadeia de caracteres, como `InputBox`.
+ Replace `("01/01/03")` and `"9:30 PM"` with the date and time you want to validate.
+You can replace the string with another hard-coded string, with a `String` variable, or with a method that returns a string, such as `InputBox`.

 ## <a name="robust-programming"></a>Programação robusta
- Use esse método para validar a cadeia de caracteres antes de tentar converter o `String` para um `DateTime` variável.
-Verificando a data ou hora pela primeira vez, você pode evitar gerar uma exceção em tempo de execução.
+ Use this method to validate the string before trying to convert the `String` to a `DateTime` variable.
+By checking the date or time first, you can avoid generating an exception at run time.

 ## <a name="see-also"></a>Consulte também